What is P-Value?

 - It serves as a double check on the probability analysis.
 In finance, investment decisions are mostly dependent on the probability of profits and losses.
-Hence, even after the calculation of probability, if the p-value is calculated then it kind of ensures that the decision taken will be in favor or not.
+Hence, even after the calculation of probability, if the p-value is calculated, then it kind of ensures that the decision taken will be in favor or not.

 - Calculation of returns using a p-value is a good way of forecasting results.
 In reality, the futuristic returns cannot be seen today.
 However, if all constraints are properly measured and then this calculation is done, then results can be forecasted.
-Hence, it helps in calculating future cash flows and going a little further ahead, it will also help in making future financial related decisions.
+Hence, it helps in calculating future cash flows and going a little further ahead.
+It will also help in making future financial related decisions.

-P-value is similar to the probability of occurrence of the desired result, however, there is a minute difference between the two, as per statistical calculation, although in general they are used interchangeably.
-The probability of occurrence of such a result may be directly calculated, however, p-value calculation also includes a probability of other results’ occurrence.
+P-value is similar to the probability of occurrence of the desired result; however, there is a minute difference between the two, as per statistical calculation, although in general, they are used interchangeably.
+The probability of occurrence of such a result may be directly calculated.
+However, p-value calculation also includes a probability of other results’ occurrence.
 However, statisticians refer to this value for more appropriate results.
-In most cases, it lies within a range of 0 – 0.05 (5%) has a negative result which means the alternate result would be considered, and a value higher than 0.05 signifies that the desired result will be accepted.
+In most cases, it lies within a range of 0 – 0.05 (5%) has a negative result, which means the alternate result would be considered, and a value higher than 0.05 signifies that the desired result will be accepted.
 However, this will not be hard and fast for all cases and will depend upon the conditions and product.

-This has been a guide to what is P-Value in Statistics and its definition.
+This has been a guide to what P-Value is in Statistics and its definition.
 Here we discuss p-value examples to calculate probability value along with interpretation and uses.
 You may learn more about financing from the following articles –